-Due to the extreme temperature environment in these systems, engineers encounter a variety of thermal challenges when integrating DLP technology, including thermal noise, SWaP (size, weight, and power) constraints, lack of airflow, and outgassing.
-DLP Systems also generate heat during operation which needs to be dissipated to avoid image quality degradation and ensure maximum system uptime.
+Due to the extreme temperature environment these devices can be exposed to, engineers encounter a variety of thermal challenges when integrating digital light processing technology, including thermal noise, SWaP (size, weight, and power) constraints, lack of airflow, and outgassing.
+Digital light processors need to be kept below their maximum operating temperature to avoid image quality degradation and ensure maximum system uptime.

 See Application Note on Cooling for Digital Light Processors.